Droidion/implementing-change-game/README.md

 - Have Go 1.15+ installed
 - Have Redis installed and running on local host without password
+- Have Postgres 12 installed and running
+- Apply DB migration SQL script from `migrations/migration.sql` using any Postgres query tool.
 - `$ go get`
 - `$ go run .`
 - API is available at `http://127.0.0.1:3000`